mapbox/appropriate-images/README.md

 When the Promise rejects, it may reject with a single error or an array of errors.

-For each image this function will will:
+For each image this function will:

-1. Clear prior output and create temporary size variants.
+- Clear prior output and create temporary size variants.
   - Delete any existing images in the output directory that were previously derived from the source image.
-  - Create all the size variants on the source image and put them in a temporary directory.
+  - Create all the size variants of the source image and put them in a temporary directory.
+    Each size variant is generated in the original format (e.g. `png`) and `webp`.
-2. Optimize all (sized) images in the temporary directory, and write the optimized versions to the output directory.
+- Optimize all size variants in the temporary directory, and write those optimized images to the output directory.

 Output filenames have suffixes corresponding to the size of the variant.
 For example, with the following property in your [image configuration]: